BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-25-Note-on-Classical-Kinks.md

 where $a$ is the center of the kink and $l_ {K}$ the characteristic size.

-Its easy using mathematica to check that this solution satisfies both the second order equation of motion and the first order BPS equation.
+It is easy using Mathematica to check that this solution satisfies both the second order equation of motion and the first order BPS equation.
 The anti-kink solution is just $-\phi_ {K}(x)$.

 We claim without proof that there exists a static solution to the kink equation,